People

 CV | Email | she/her/hers

-I am a third year in the clinical psychology doctoral program.
+I am a fifth year in the clinical psychology doctoral program.
 I am interested in how childhood experiences of maltreatment may modulate the vulnerability to PTSD development following a subsequent trauma in adulthood.
-Additionally, I also aim to understand how lived experiences of underserved communities (e.g., deprivation, community violence, racial discrimination) interact with experiences of trauma and psychopathology, both immediately and cumulatively.
-Currently, I am collecting data for the lab’s study examining pediatric vulnerability to PTSD after exposure to an acute trauma and hope to conduct analyses related to experiences of childhood adversity and familial relationships in the aftermath of the traumatic injury.
+Additionally, I also aim to understand how youth’s experiences of discrimination influence the neurobiological threat circuitry to interact with experiences of trauma and psychopathology, both immediately and cumulatively.
+Currently, I am also analyzing data for the lab’s study examining pediatric vulnerability to PTSD after exposure to an acute trauma.
+Particularly, I am exploring how risk and resilience factors at several systems of the Bronfenbrenner Ecological Systems Theory framework (individual, family, neighborhood) individually and cumulatively predict PTSD a year after the youth’s trauma.
+I also study the intergenerational transmission of trauma, examining how parental maltreatment influenced parenting style and child psychopathology.
+I hope to utilize findings to inform the prevention and intervention of trauma in marginalized populations.

 Michael Liuzzi